CassSarge/forest-pointclouds/README.md

 # forest-pointclouds

-Forest 3D Pointcloud Perception and Deep Learning for my undergraduate thesis in Mechatronics Engineering, Majoring in Space Engineering (Honours)
+Uses Pointnet++ as implemented by [dgriffiths3](https://github.com/dgriffiths3/pointnet2-tensorflow2) in order to analyse how changing the size of the xy-window used in semantic segmentation of a large forest point cloud impacts overall results.
+My contributions were made in service of my thesis "Forest for the Trees: Semantic Segmentation of LiDAR Point Clouds in Complex Forest Environments", for my honours undergraduate in Mechatronics Engineering, Majoring in Space Engineering.
+This thesis was produced with guidance from Dr Mitch Bryson and would not have been possible without his work.

 ## Usage
 For testing the setup is correct and everything is installed: